juancho9303/CONDOR/README.md

 ![img.png](images/SB.png)

-**NOTE:** Since this code has been optimized for a very specific set of data, setting everything up for your data might require some teaking in the code itself so please feel free to reach out to me if you  need help at jespejosalcedo@swin.edu.au
+**NOTE:** Since this code has been optimized for a very specific set of data, setting everything up for your data might require some teaking in the code itself so please feel free to reach out to me if you  need help at jespejosalcedo@swin.edu.au and jespejo@mpe.mpg.de.

 Further work
 ------------